Distillation-guided Representation Learning for Unconstrained Gait Recognition: Method

-To identify and localize these fragments, in the inference time, we first split the entire DHS sequence into multiple windows of varying durations $R_{\textrm{knee}}^{n}$, where $n$ represents the number of windows.
+Especially in an unconstrained walking sequence, non-ideal fragments, including turning and standing within a short period, limit detection performance.
+To precisely identify the segments that contain gait information as well as a complete boy, we first split the entire DHS sequence into multiple windows of varying durations $R_{\textrm{knee}}^{n}$, where $n$ represents the number of windows.
 Each window goes through the well-trained gait classification model and gets a corresponding prediction.
-We only keep the complete body gait predictions and reduce the overlapping by Non-Maximum Suppression (NMS).
-Finally, we check the reduced windows' inner distance and concatenate them if the distance is smaller than a predefined threshold.
-And the ratio of the detected movement length to the entire DHS sequence serves as an indicator for determining whether the sequence should be further utilized in the gait recognition module.
-The process is illustrated in Figure~\ref{fig:gaitdetect}.
+We only keep the complete body gait predictions and reduce the predictions by Non-Maximum Suppression (NMS).
+Finally, we check the reduced windows' inner distance and merge them if the distance is smaller than a predefined threshold.
+The ratio of the detected movement length to the entire DHS sequence serves as an indicator for determining whether the sequence should be further utilized in the gait recognition module.
+The process is illustrated in \cref{fig:gaitdetect}.
 Thus our gait detector automatically identifies the corresponding movement status of each clip.